About Sunday Worship

 The ministers and other worship leaders are available for conversation during coffee hour.

 The Worship Sharing Circle is a smaller group that gathers with thoughtful facilitators to reflect on the theme of the service.
-Worship Sharing Circle will be offered outdoors and on Zoom.
+Worship Sharing Circle is offered in person and on Zoom.

 After visiting, if you have any questions or want to talk with someone, feel free to speak with any of the worship leaders or contact the office at email@example.com.